jlouis/turtle/README.md

     - *Potential incompatibility:* The `handle_info/2` callback when doing subscription services can now be called in more situations.
 Make sure your callback handle unknown messages by ignoring them.
 Otherwise your service may fail.

-    - Add support for handling messages in bulk.
+    - **(Experimental)** Add support for handling messages in bulk.
 See the appropriate section in the README file in order to use it.
+For now, this feature is experimental and subject to change if something doesn't work out.

     - Implement a change where `turtle_cannel` is renamed into `turtle_service_mgr` and draws no channels by itself.
 Rather, channels is now the domain of `turtle_subscriber`.
 This change moves the channel scope onto individual processes, which opens the design space for further improvement.